replicatedhq/ldap-app/README.md

-# Replicate LDAP Example App
+# Replicated LDAP Example App

 This Replicated app demonstrates how LDAP sync functionality can be implemented with [Provisioning API](https://help.replicated.com/api/integration-api/provisioning-api/).